Maharashtra: Governance and administration

 The judiciary in the state consists of the Maharashtra High Court (The High Court of Bombay), district and session courts in each district and lower courts and judges at the taluka level.
 The High Court has regional branches at Nagpur and Aurangabad in Maharashtra and Panaji which is the capital of Goa.
 The state cabinet on 13 May 2015 passed a resolution favouring the setting up of one more bench of the Bombay high court in Kolhapur, covering the region.
 The President of India appoints the chief justice of the High Court of the Maharashtra judiciary on the advice of the chief justice of the Supreme Court of India as well as the Governor of Maharashtra.
 Other judges are appointed by the chief justice of the high court of the judiciary on the advice of the Chief Justice.
 Subordinate Judicial Service is another vital part of the judiciary of Maharashtra.
 The subordinate judiciary or the district courts are categorised into two divisions: the Maharashtra civil judicial services and higher judicial service.
 While the Maharashtra civil judicial services comprises the Civil Judges (Junior Division)/Judicial Magistrates and civil judges (Senior Division)/Chief Judicial Magistrate, the higher judicial service comprises civil and sessions judges.
 The Subordinate judicial service of the judiciary is controlled by the District Judge.

 Politics

 The politics of the state in the first decades after its formation in 1960 was dominated by the Indian National Congress party or its offshoots such as the Nationalist Congress Party.
-At present, it has been dominated by four political parties, the Indian National Congress, the Bharatiya Janata Party, the Nationalist Congress Party, and the Shivsena.
+At present, it has been dominated by four political parties, the Bharatiya Janata Party, the Nationalist Congress Party, the Indian National Congress and Shinde's Shiv sena.The politics of the state in the last five years has seen long-term alliances breaking up like that of undivided Shivsena and BJP, new ones being formed between Congress, NCP, and the Shivsena, regional parties like the Shivsena and NCP splitting up, and majority of their legislators joining a new alliance government with the BJP.

 Just like in other states in India, dynastic politics is fairly common also among political parties in Maharashtra.
 The dynastic phenomenon is seen from the national level down to the district level and even village level.
 The three-tier structure of Panchayati Raj created in the state in the 1960s also helped to create and consolidate this phenomenon in rural areas.
 Apart from controlling the government, political families also control cooperative institutions, mainly cooperative sugar factories and district cooperative banks in the state.
 The Bharatiya Janata Party also features several senior leaders who are dynasts.
 In Maharashtra, the NCP has a particularly high level of dynasticism.